Orrin Thompson (real estate developer): Biography

 Adding to the demand for housing was the G.I.
 Bill, which offered veterans assistance and encouragement to purchase homes.
 Thompson saw this situation as an opportunity, and began building his first houses in a rural area south of Minneapolis.
 This development, in the township of Lebanon Hills, became the nucleus of the City of Apple Valley.
-Considering that his name was attached to all of his houses, there were almost no photographs taken or displayed of him, except for one that shows him standing in front of some of his first houses.
+Though his name was attached to all of his houses, there were few photographs taken or displayed of him, except for one that shows him standing in front of some of his first houses.

 Criticism

 The 1950s style of suburban real-estate development is mocked by Pete Seeger in the 1962 song “Little Boxes”, and it is criticized for contributing to urban sprawl, a phenomenon which results in diminished woods and prairie.